DlSCORD-unbIocked/Vision/README.md

 ## Use:

-`pip install requirements.txt`
+`pip install -r requirements.txt`

-`python app.py` in hand_test_1/recognition for the hand gesture recognition
+`python app.py` in hand_test_1/recognition directory for the hand gesture recognition

 `python 3.10`